Professor Meg Morris

 Associate Professor Bev Copnell

-Associate Professor Bev Copnell is Director of the Northern Health ARCH and Director of the Northern Clinical School.
+Associate Professor Bev Copnell is Director of the Northern Health ARCH and Coordinator of the Northern Clinical School.
 She has a clinical background as a paediatric intensive care nurse and, for many years, has been actively involved in promoting paediatric nursing nationally and internationally.
 Her current research focuses on caring for families of acutely ill children, end-of-life care for infants and children in acute care settings, professional issues in nursing, educational preparation for nurses and evidence-based practice.

 Professor Christine East